Posted by: Frank Eakin |

 Reducing your CO2 at Home

-If you wish to reduce your personal carbon emissions, there are certain things that you can do to consume less electricity, such as upgrading your attic insulation and using more energy-efficient appliances.
+If you wish to reduce your personal carbon emissions, there are things that you can do to consume less electricity, such as upgrading your attic insulation and using more energy-efficient appliances.
 However, it’s likely that you’ll still use a great deal of energy.

 The average American home uses 10,399 kWh of power each year.
 [1] In warmer states such as Texas, average usage is close to 15,000 kWh per year, and many homes average over 24,000 kWh per year.